 The AFP was approached by one of KRISS USA’s international sales agents, who directed them to KRISS Systems (the Swiss-based parent company, a subsidiary of Gamma Applied Visions Group SA).
 The original plan was for the AFP to acquire a weapon on a T&E loan basis, evaluate the weapon, and return it.
 According to sources at KRISS USA, the AFP tested the weapon, and liked it so much that they decided to purchase the loaned weapon outright.

-The Vector has a number of unique features that make it ideally suited for deployment in a CQB (Close-Quarters Battle) scenario, such as a raid on the home of a dangerous suspect, or a hostage rescue operation.
-In such high-pressure, time-sensitive operations, the Vector’s superior controllability becomes a key selling point; only hits count, and rounds that fail to hit their target can cause collateral damage.
-In a similar vein, the recent military trend towards compact and sub-compact carbines chambered for full-power rifle rounds has less merit in the LE community, where over-penetration is a constant concern.
-The .45 ACP round the Vector is chambered for has also been experiencing something of a revival in both military and LE circles, with reports from Afghanistan and Iraq suggesting that the .45’s superior stopping power is critical in high-threat engagements, where adversaries do not generally wear body armour.
+The Vector has a number of unique features that make it suitable for deployment in a CQB (Close-Quarters Battle) scenario.
+In such high-pressure, time-sensitive operations, the accuracy and controllability becomes key selling points; only hits count, and rounds that fail to hit their target can cause collateral damage.
 The KRISS representative I spoke with said that they received the following feedback from operators testing the weapon: “they liked the compactness, they liked the round… most importantly they liked how they got the stopping power of a .45 ACP round, but with the kick of a 9mm”.

 However, the ORG TRTs currently use the Heckler & Koch MP5 and variants, chambered for 9x19mm NATO in the submachine gun role (although they are following the recent trend towards deploying with carbines, such as the Colt M4 and G36C, in many situations), and carry GLOCK 17s/19s and Heckler & Koch USPs, both also chambered for 9x19mm NATO, as their standard sidearms.
 Switching to a .45 ACP submachine gun would, then, mean losing interoperability with the ammunition issued for their sidearms.
 Having said that, the team at KRISS have begun testing a Vector SMG in .40 S&W already, and are looking at other possible calibre adaptations.
 The technology itself has already been prototyped in calibres as large as .50 BMG, and KRISS have stated their intention to work on making the technology effective across a broad range of calibres.
 Their website states that “The KRISS technology can be easily adapted to any size caliber and any type of platform”.